CedricChnfr/portfolio/_posts/Courses/2024-10-03-energy-connected-object.markdown

 - Conducting experiments to test the efficiency of these solutions.

 ### Self-Evaluation
-Even though I learned many new concepts and techniques, it would have been more interesting to apply all these concepts to a project.
+Even though I learned many new concepts and techniques, it would have been interesting to apply all these concepts to a project.
 Unfortunately, while the innovative project aimed to achieve this, the environment did not allow us to gain energy from the surroundings effectively.
 This limitation hindered our ability to fully implement and test the energy harvesting and management techniques we studied.

 However, I was able to practice during the lab sessions.
 We investigated the power requirements of a small red light, tested approaches for direct energy usage and storage.